mmoncriefarraycorpcom/CodeRabbit/README.md

-# CodeRabbit AI Pilot Program Repository
+# CodeRabbit AI Pilot Program

+*Last updated: January 2025*

-This repository serves as the staging and testing environment for evaluating CodeRabbit AI as an automated code review tool.
+This repository contains the complete infrastructure for evaluating CodeRabbit AI as part of our code review enhancement pilot program.

 ## 🎯 Pilot Program Objectives